wallyt/shiny-predictor/perf_predictor_prez/index.md

 > 2. Build full, production-ready model
 > 3. Build scaled-down interactive model
 > 4. Give scaled-down model to stakeholders
-> 5. Watch as they sell themselves on your full model
+> 5. Watch as they sell themselves on the full model

 ---